JewelsHovan/extract-wisdom/README.md

 - Count the total number of figures
 - Analyze each figure in detail
 - Generate connections between figures and research content
+- Analyze background information
-- Save the analysis in `output/figure_analysis_results.txt`
+- Save the analysis in separate files under the output directory

-## Output
+## Output Structure

-The analysis will be saved in `output/figure_analysis_results.txt` with the following structure:
+The analysis will be saved in the output directory with the following files:
-- Paper details (title, authors, abstract)
+- `metadata.txt`: Paper details (title, authors, abstract, figure count)
+- `background.txt`: Detailed background analysis and prerequisites
-- For each figure:
+- `figures_analysis.txt`: For each figure:
-  - Detailed figure description
+  - Initial analysis (Information and Connection)
+  - Expanded analysis with additional context
-  - Connection to research content
+  - Detailed relationships to research content
-  - Expanded analysis

 ## Configuration

 You can modify the following settings in `config.py`:
+- `PAPER_DIR`: Directory for input PDF papers (default: "papers")
-- `OUTPUT_DIR`: Directory for saving analysis results
+- `OUTPUT_DIR`: Directory for saving analysis results (default: "output")
 - `DEFAULT_MODEL`: GPT model to use for analysis (default: "gpt-4o-mini")

 ## Contributing